UserAAR/FinancAAR-Mobile/README.md

 ---

-<p align="center">🚀 Take charge of your financial journey with <strong>FinancAAR</strong> – where your money is in control and your future is secure! 💰</p>
+<p align="center">🚀 Take charge of your financial journey with <strong>FinancAAR</strong> – where your money is in control and your future is secure!💰</p>